apache/maven-resolver-ant-tasks/examples/example6/readme.md

 -->
 # Example 6 — use dependency management, with a separate pom.xml to define dependencies

-This example shows how to use a pom file for dependency management and dependencies in your project to use a bom, and then register it with the pom task.
+This example shows how to use a pom file for dependency management (using a bom) and declaring dependencies in your project, and then register that POM file with the pom task.